About the company

 Choosing Xray enabled Allianz France to support the agile transformation of its IT.
 With Xray, testing activities and challenges were placed in the center of the collaborative work of the squad.
 Testers can work on the requirements and develop their tests in the same environment and can easily share their production with the other members of the squad.

 YEST added a complementary layer with graphical representations to further boost collaboration, give more context to the user stories, facilitate test design and provide persistent documentation.
 YEST also enables Allianz to reconnect test automation and put it back into the scope of the squad QA activities.

 Want to see how to get the best out of Xray by combining it with YEST?

-Register and learn how to improve collaboration between team members and boost your Agile testing practices with Xray and YEST.
+Watch the recording and learn how to improve collaboration between team members and boost your Agile testing practices with Xray and YEST.